Research Group Schweitzer

 Socio-Cultural Adaptation to Thawing Permafrost in the Arctic.
 Case Study in Aklavik and Shingle Point (Beaufort Sea)

 - Alexandra Meyer (MA), PhD candidate (University of Vienna), Project collaborator in NUNATARYUK

-Climate Change in the Context of Economic Restructuring in Longyearbyen, Svalbard: An Ethnography of Arctic Change
+The Societal Impacts of a Changing Environment in Longyearbyen, Svalbard: An Ethnography of Arctic Change

 - Olga Povoroznyuk (Ph.D), Postdoctoral Researcher (University of Vienna)

 Configurations of Remoteness (CoRe): Entanglements of Humans and Transportation Infrastructure in the Baykal-Amur Mainline (BAM) Region (PI Prof. Peter Schweitzer, UV), funded by FWF, Austria